azjgard/react-redux-chloroform/README.md

   }
 ]

+// This action creator will be called and dispatched when the form is submitted.
-// formData will be a JSON object representing the data from the form. for example:
+// formData will be a JSON object representing the values of the form fields at
+// the time of submission:
 // {
 //   Username: 'admin',
 //   Password: '123'
 // }
-// This action creator will be called and dispatched when the form is submitted. const actionCreator = formData => { type: 'LOGIN_ATTEMPT', formData }
+const actionCreator = formData => { type: 'LOGIN_ATTEMPT', formData }

 class App extends React.Component {